taylornordike/taylornordike/_posts/2021-03-12-The-Photographic-Life-of-Harriet-Tubman.md

 Scrolling further down, there is a timeline including major events of her life that can be absorbed in a glance, as well as a Harriet Tubman zine full of information and artwork.
 My personal favorite aspect of this tab (and maybe the whole project) was the QR code leading the viewer to a Harriet Tubman Spotify playlist, which worked to bridge the gap between past and present and made history modern.

 The next tab is titled _About_, and the viewer was led to the same five major sections found on the Home page, making this tab repetitive and unnecessary.
 The following tab entitled _Art_ contains a plethora of art across multiple media, including photography, fine art, sculptures, children’s literature, and television/cinematic renditions of Harriet Tubman.
 These divisions as well as the succinct descriptions included with each piece makes it easy to navigate and comprehend.
-However, the same tabs are included when you click on the original art tab, which brings us to the issue of repetition faced in the _About_ section.
+However, when you hover over the original art tab, it displays these categories again, causing the same issue of repetition faced in the _About_ section.

 ![Harriet Tubman About Page](https://taylornordike.github.io/taylornordike/images/HTAboutPage.png)